gbmhunter/blog/content/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/index.md

 ---
-title: "How To Use SocketCAN With The Command-Line In Linux"
+author: "gbmhunter"
+date: 2017-07-21
 description: "How to open, configure, read and write to SocketCAN devices in Linux using the command-line."
+images: [ "/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/socketcan-image.png" ]
+lastmod: 2019-04-26
 tags: [ "CAN bus", "SocketCAN", "command-line", "Linux", "vcan", "slcan", "interface", "communication protocol" ]
-author: "gbmhunter"
-date: 2017-07-21
-lastmod: 2018-12-29
+title: "How To Use SocketCAN With The Command-Line In Linux"
 type: "page"
 ---